Human Development/Career Planning (HD)

 2 credits, Winter

-HD-222 Leadership: Building Community
+HD-222 Leadership: Managing Change and Connecting to Community

 2 credits, Spring